Computational Modelling Group

 Research in Computational Methods

-Hans is a Professor of Computational Modelling at the University of Southampton, and head of this Computational Modelling Group, director of the EPSRC Centre for Doctoral Training in Next Generation Computational Modelling, and co-director of the Institute and EPSRC Doctoral Training Centre for Complex Systems Simulations.
+Hans is a Professor of Computational Modelling at the University of Southampton, and head of this Computational Modelling Group.
+He was the founding director of the EPSRC Centre for Doctoral Training in Next Generation Computational Modelling, and co-director of the Institute and EPSRC Doctoral Training Centre for Complex Systems Simulations.

 He received his undergraduate degree "Diplomphysiker" in physics from the University of Hamburg (Germany) and completed his PhD studies in High Performance Computing in the department of Electronics and Computer Science at the University of Southampton.